MaxMiddletonDev/MaxMiddletonDev/README.md

 **`SOFTWARE ENGINEERING STUDENT`**

-University student passionate about becoming a Full Stack Developer.
+University student passionate about becoming a Software Engineer.
 I enjoy pixel art, poster design, and building code for efficiency and convenience.
 Eager to explore new technologies and refine my craft in front-end and back-end.

 ---